Do Portable Containers Need Secondary Containment?

 It's quite possible, yes!
 Here are some commonly applicable containment regulations:

-- SPCC - If your facility has the capacity to store more than 1,320-gallons of oil, it is regulated under EPA's Spill Prevention, Control, and Countermeasures (SPCC) regulations and all oil containers greater than 55-gallons need to be within sized secondary containment.
-The volume of this secondary containment should be the capacity of largest container, plus a 25-year, 24-hour storm event.
-This secondary containment must also be sufficiently impervious. (see 40 CFR 112.8(c)(11))
+If your facility has the capacity to store more than 1,320 gallons of oil, it is regulated under EPA's SPCC regulations and all oil containers greater than 55 gallons need to be within sized secondary containment.
+The volume of this secondary containment should be the capacity of the largest container, plus a 25-year, 24-hour storm event.
+This secondary containment must also be sufficiently impervious.
+(See 40 CFR 112.8(c)(11))

-- Stormwater Regulations - If activities at your site fall under a regulated Standard Industrial Classification (SIC) code, you must either apply for a No Exposure Certification or coverage under a Storm Water Permit.
+If activities at your site fall under a regulated Standard Industrial Classification (SIC) code, you must either apply for a No Exposure Certification or coverage under a Storm Water Permit.
 If you need to pursue a No Exposure Certification, providing secondary containment and a cover for portable containers will be necessary.

 If you need to apply for a permit, secondary containment for portable containers becomes an important best management practice.

-How Much Precipitation is in a 25-year, 24-hour storm event?
+How Much Precipitation Is in a 25-Year, 24-Hour Storm Event?

-What Does EPA Mean By "Sufficiently Impervious"?
+What Does EPA Mean by "Sufficiently Impervious"?

 The Environmental Protection Agency (EPA) does not offer explicit criteria, such as permeability or hydraulic conductivity, to determine the adequacy of containment in terms of being "sufficiently impervious."
 Instead, the EPA's SPCC Guidance for Regional Inspectors, specifically Chapter 4, outlines that secondary containment structures like dikes, berms, and retaining walls can be deemed sufficiently impervious if they enable timely cleanup to prevent discharges into navigable waters or adjoining shorelines.